jackpunt/wspbserver/README.md

 wspbserver is basically a 'chatroom' server for websocket/protobuf applications.

-The Client-Group protocol (CgProto) has commands to Join, Leave, Send & Ack/Nak.
+The Client-Group protocol (CgProto, from [wsbpclient](https://github.com/jackpunt/wsbpclient)) has commands to Join, Leave, Send & Ack/Nak.

 client apps join a group, get a client_id (~ the socket-id) and can then post messages to the group, and recieve copies of messages that other clients send.
 Messages are 'flow-controlled' by requiring an ACK from each client before proceeding to the next message, so clients stay synch'd.